Matching Christmas food & wine - Main Courses

 There are no hard and fast rules for wine at this time of year as we tend to eat such a wide range of foods that it is difficult to find wines to complement all of the different flavours; think of a typical Christmas dinner with the lean turkey, fatty sausages, the accompanying fruity cranberry sauce and the contrasting rich milk-based bread sauce.
 Nor do we want to dictate what you should be drinking as this should be based on your personal tastes so that you can relax and enjoy yourself.

-However remember the basics as laid out in our Food & Wine Matching Guidelines blog and you should find that the food is enhanced by serving complementary wines.
+However remember the basics as laid out in my Food & Wine Matching Guidelines blog and you should find that the food is enhanced by serving complementary wines.

 The main aim in food & wine pairing should be to....